 We would like to thank you for considering your stay with us at our Oshkosh Braywood Inn for your upcoming visit to our area.

 We would love the opportunity to get to know you and make your stay a memory that you will never forget and will share with others.
 Please let us know if there is anything we can do to make your stay more enjoyable.

-Nicole and Scott would like to welcome you to our home and enjoy a the Oshkosh B&B experience.
+Michelle and Kendal would like to welcome you to enjoy the Oshkosh boutique-lodging experience.